rseanhall/sdk-api/sdk-api-src/content/devquery/nf-devquery-devcreateobjectqueryfromids.md

 ## Example

 In the following example, the **PDEV_QUERY_RESULT_CALLBACK** method is implemented to print out status messages when the query state changes, when items have been added to, updated, or removed from the query result.
-Next, a simple query scenario is implemented where **DevCreateObjectQueryFromId** is called with a REG_MULTI_SZ list of object ID passed into the function in the  **InterfacePaths** argument.
+Next, a simple query scenario is implemented where **DevCreateObjectQueryFromIds** is called with a multi-sz list of object IDs passed into the function in the  **InterfacePaths** argument.

 ```cpp
 void WINAPI